Honda CB900C

-The Honda CB900C is a cruiser motorcycle produced by Honda from 1980 to 1982 primarily for the American market.
+The CB900C is a cruiser motorcycles produced by Honda from 1980 to 1982 primarily for the American market.
 It was succeeded by the CB1000C in 1983.

 Design

 The CB900c had a front and rear air assisted suspension, shaft drive, and a dual-range sub-transmission.
 The CB900C was derived from the DOHC CB750K, and is closely related to the CB900F and the 1983-only CB1100F, both derivatives of the CB750 line.

 The air/oil cooled DOHC 902 cc engine has 4 32 mm Keihin CV carburetors and electronic ignition.
 The front suspension relies on air pressure for preload while the rear uses air as the main springing medium.
 The bike has two front disc brakes and a single rear disc.

 The CB900C is something of a "parts bin" bike, as it shares components with two contemporary Honda bikes, the CB750 and CB900F.
 The GL and CX series of touring motorcycles of the time are the source of the final drive and rear suspension assemblies of the CB900C.
 The frame was derived from the European CB900F, extended 2 inches to accommodate the sub-transmission components.
 The sub-transmission involves a jack shaft that allows the rider to select a "high" or "low" range for the five gears, effectively giving an overdrive 6th speed for cruising.

 Full Honda accessories, (fairings, lower leg fairings, saddlebags and trunk) were available to help make the CB900C a touring motorcycle.